SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

    $ starting master server in single_host mode ...
    $ sqream_single_host_master is up and listening on ports: 3105,3108

-**Comment: (Source document said: "start metadata listening on port 3105 and picker listening on port 3108)".
-The source document was a bit confusing.
-Review.**

 2. *Optional* - Change the metadata and server picker ports by adding ``-p <port number>`` and ``-m <port number>``: